PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/tutorial_glycans.md

 ---
 permalink: /coronavirus/tutorial_glycans
-title: "Glycan Counting"
+title: "Visualizing Glycans"
 sidebar:
  nav: "coronavirus"
 toc: true
 toc_sticky: true
 ---

 Here, we will show how to visualize glycans in VMD.
-Be sure to have gone through *<a href="VMDTutorial" target="_blank">Setting up VMD</a>* on how to install VMD and load molecules into the program.
+Be sure to have installed VMD and know how to load molecules into the program.
+If you need a refresher, go to the <a href="tutorial_multiseq" target="_blank">VMD and Multiseq Tutorial</a>.
+In the <a href="tutorial_visualization" target="_blank">Visualizing Regions and Residues Tutorial</a>, we went over how to change the visualizations of molecules and proteins in VMD.
+Please visit that tutorial first if you have not done so already.

-First, load the open-state SARS-CoV-2 Spike, <a href="https://www.rcsb.org/structure/6VYB" target="_blank">6vyb</a> into VMD.
+We will use the PDB entry of the SARS-CoV-2 Spike protein, <a href="https://www.rcsb.org/structure/6VYB" target="_blank">6vyb</a>.

+First, download and load 6vyb into VMD and go to *Graphics>Representations*.
 For VMD, there is no specific keyword to select glycans.
 A workaround is to use the keywords: "not protein and not water".
 To recreate the basic VMD visualizations of the glycans in the module, use the following representations.
 (For the protein chains, use *Glass3* for *Material*).

 <img src="../_pages/coronavirus/files/GlycanImage1.png">